isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha.md

 #### **Teaser clip** ####
 <a href=""><img src="/images/Podcast/ep%201%20(romusha%20by%20shirlene)%20teaser.jpg" style="width:auto; height:400px;"></a>

+#### **Credits** ####
+This episode of BiblioAsia+ was hosted by Jimmy Yap and produced by Soh Gek Han.
+Sound engineering was done by Gibson Analytics.
+The background music "Di Tanjong Katong" was composed by Osman Ahmad and performed by&nbsp;[Chords Haven](https://www.youtube.com/watch?v=uA2v7ka5TAI).
+Special thanks to Shirlene Noordin and her family for sharing their story.

 #### **Resources** ####
 Shirlene Noordin, “[My Grandfather Was a Rōmusha]( https://biblioasia.nlb.gov.sg/vol-18/issue-3/oct-dec-2022/grandfather-romusha-thai-burma-railway),” <i>BiblioAsia</i> 18, no. 3 (2016).